Nonlinear Unknown Input Observability and Unknown Input Reconstruction: The General Analytical Solution: Algorithm for systems that are not in canonical form

 .2cm

 Note that, the system augmentation performed by the $\mathcal{A}$ operation executed by Algorithms \ref{AlgoOmegagNonAbelm} and \ref{AlgoDeltaNonAbelm}, does not reset the system in Algorithm \ref{AlgoFull}.
-The system defined in Algorithm \ref{AlgoFull} can only be reset (augmented) by the operation $\mathcal{A}$ that is executed at Line \ref{AlgoLineRESET} of Algorithm \ref{AlgoFull}.
 The execution of Algorithm \ref{AlgoOmegagNonAbelm} and Algorithm \ref{AlgoDeltaNonAbelm} only returns the integer $\widehat{k}^m=s^m_x+r^m$.
 All remaining quantities remain unchanged.